harshsharma6401/CryptoSpire/README.md

 # CryptoSpire

 CryptoSpire is a Cryptocurrency tracker application based on Reactjs.
-It is built with ReactJS, Material UI  and  Chart JS.
-Coingecko api is used for fetching the data of cryptocurrencies.
+It is built with ReactJS, Material UI, and  Chart JS.
+Coingecko API is used for fetching the data of cryptocurrencies.

 Portfolio trackers are an essential tool for both casual and professional cryptocurrency investors because they allow you to monitor price changes at all hours of the day and track your investments over time.
 If you store your cryptocurrency on a hardware wallet for security, then a portfolio tracker is the best way to stay up to date on the value of your investments.

 Tracking your portfolio is an important part of managing any investment, but you need a portfolio tracker that does everything you need.
 This is where CryptoSpire steps in to make your investments that much better.

 ## Landing Page
 The Homepage of the website has a carousel of some Popular cryptocurrencies depicting their prices and change in price from 24 hours.
 It has a table for 100+ cryptocurrencies sorted by their popularity displaying the information related their price,market cap,and profit/loss percentage.
-The application has two currency modes i.e INR and USD  for analysing the rate of the cryptocurrencies.This table is achieved with the help of Material UI.
+The application has two currency modes i.e INR and USD  for analysing the rate of the cryptocurrencies.This table is developed with the help of Material UI.

 ![CryptoSpire-1](https://user-images.githubusercontent.com/71374972/169796665-babddf61-b3d2-41af-802c-2c1f69fea0ea.png)